byebyers/ohmni-gatsby-template/src/pages/about/index.md

 ---
 templateKey: about-page
 path: /about
-banner: /img/Screenshot_2019-11-12 Motion Graphics on Behance.jpg
+banner: /img/james-day-urmik_ustci-unsplash.jpg
-heading: About our values
+heading: About Kinfeshion
-subheading: More Values
+subheading: Phoenix Fashion Source
 ---
 ### Shade-grown coffee
 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.